 Types of PEN-testing

 Firstly, here’s a reminder of what penetration (PEN) testing is.
-A penetration test is an ethical cybersecurity evaluation that identifies and helps to eliminate vulnerabilities and misconfigurations across an organisation’s external and internal IT environment.
+A penetration test is an ethical cybersecurity evaluation that identifies and helps eliminate vulnerabilities and misconfigurations across an organisation’s external and internal IT environment.
 The tester looks for vulnerabilities, misconfigurations and development flaws by attempting to penetrate the system, hence the name.
 There are multiple types of PEN-testing: network, wireless, web application, mobile application, API, and build and configuration review.
 This article is concerned with web and mobile application testing.

 What is application security?